RobertxPearce/Projectile-Motion-Simulator/README.md

   - `main()`: The main function that integrates the input, processing, and output.
 * `test_projectileMotionSim.py`
   * Program for unit tests to verify the projectile motion calculations.
-  * Tested using known calculations in an example from "the Physics Classroom" lesson 2.
+  * Tested using known calculations in examples from OpenStax, University Physics Volume 1.
   - `test_initial_velocity()`: Tests the `initial_velocity` function.
   - `test_total_time()`: Tests the `total_time` function.
   - `test_max_height()`: Tests the `max_height` function.